SR-17018 Availability, COAs & Research Chemical Considerations

 - DEA public information on fentanyl contamination and counterfeit pill risks: DEA One Pill Can Kill.

-- FDA overview of laboratory testing and analytical chemistry methods: FDA.
+- FDA overview of laboratory testing and analytical chemistry methods: FDA analytical chemistry.

 - Harm Reduction Coalition educational resources: Harm Reduction Coalition.